Last reviewed on 4th March 2022

 Some lenders will only allow you to secure a rate for three months in advance, so do check with each lender beforehand.
 Our advisors can also help you with this.
 Securing a mortgage rate in advance can be useful, especially if rates are low or you think interest rates may rise.
 That being said, there are risks involved if you choose to agree on a rate in advance.

 It’s recommended to speak to an advisor before you commit to a new mortgage.
-We’ll be able to advise you on what direction the market seems to be going, as we’re constantly in touch with rates on a daily basis.
+We’ll be able to advise you on what direction the market seems to be going.
+This is because we’re constantly in touch with rates and lenders on a daily basis.

 - Your income and affordability